amigavision/AmigaVision/cd32/ReadMe.txt

 # AmigaVision CD32 Setup for MiSTer

-A ready-to-go package for playing Amiga CD32 games on the MiSTer’s Amiga core.
+A ready-to-go package for playing Amiga CD32 games on MiSTer’s Amiga core.

 ## Features